obimbasmart/frontend-mini-projects/0x05_nft-preview-card-component/README.md

 ### What I learned

-This project further went ahead to enforce my learning and understanding of CSS flexbox and how to center elements.
-What I love about this project was the right use of colors.
-Fun fact: it took me `1hr:30min` to complete the challenge
+This project deepened my grasp of CSS flexbox and the art of centering elements.
+One aspect I particularly enjoyed was the skillful application of colors.
+As a fun tidbit, it took me precisely 1 hour and 30 minutes to conquer this challenge.

 ## Author
 [Obimba Smart](https://github.com/obimbasmart/)